Costa Rica Global Adventure

 We’ll spend a lazy morning at the end of our trip eating breakfast, lounging around the pool, and soaking in the warm sun on the beach before heading back to San Jose around mid-day.
 Once we arrive back in San Jose in the afternoon, we’ll check into our hotel and you’ll be free to go explore San Jose for dinner.

 All good things must come to an end, until the next adventure that is!
-Depart from our hotel near the airport via the shuttle bus or a taxi.
+We will depart from our hotel and head towards San Jose.

 Glacier Half Marathon Runner